 However, if such a transfer takes place in a tax year after the couple has formally separated, assets will be treated as passing at market value and, accordingly, any gain in value since acquisition will be taxable on the transferring spouse, subject to any available relief.

-The use of cashflow planning helped us to develop a comprehensive financial plan that would enable Jennifer to understand what the proposed divorce settlement would mean for her and her children.
+The use of cashflow planning helped us to develop a comprehensive financial plan that would enable Jane to understand what the proposed divorce settlement would mean for her and her children.
 In addition, it provided the reassurance that she would be able to manage her expenditure and allow her to make informed decisions with regard to both investments and estate planning.
-Finally, the plan was able to show Jennifer that she could afford to assist her children in buying their first homes, which was very important to her.
+Finally, the plan was able to show Jane that she could afford to assist her children in buying their first homes, which was very important to her.

-The ‘clean break’ divorce settlement involved Ben transferring his personal pension in full to Jennifer.
+The ‘clean break’ divorce settlement involved Ben transferring his personal pension in full to Jane.
 This would help fund her expenditure in retirement, along with a final salary pension from her employment with the civil service.
-Jennifer will also request a forecast in respect of her state pension entitlement.
+Jane will also request a forecast in respect of her state pension entitlement.
 Her personal cashflow plan also helped to identify the most tax-efficient strategy for the drawdown of her assets to meet her expenditure needs

 We were also able to show her a number of different scenarios with regard to the buy-to-let property portfolio, should she wish to consider selling some of the properties in the future.

-Last, but not least, Jennifer was reassured that the split of the assets would enable her to maintain her current lifestyle and not have to worry about going back to work (given her ill health), as the cashflow chart was not showing any red (indicating a shortfall between income needs and that which the financial assets could yield).
+Last, but not least, Jane was reassured that the split of the assets would enable her to maintain her current lifestyle and not have to worry about going back to work (given her ill health), as the cashflow chart was not showing any red (indicating a shortfall between income needs and that which the financial assets could yield).

-With the plan in place, we schedule a date for 12 months’ time given it is important that it is reviewed each year to take into account any lifestyle changes, and to ensure Jennifer remains on track to achieve her objectives.
+With the plan in place, we schedule a date for 12 months’ time given it is important that it is reviewed each year to take into account any lifestyle changes, and to ensure Jane remains on track to achieve her objectives.

 Clients of Nedbank Private Wealth can get in touch with their private banker directly to understand how wealth planning can help them achieve their financial goals and objectives, or call +44 (0)1624 645000 to speak to our client services team.